 Get a Travel Endorsement Before Traveling Internationally

-Before you travel outside the United States, make sure your I-20 Request form is endorsed for travel.
-This endorsement is a signature on the third page of your I-20 and is valid for 12 months while you are a student.
+Before you travel outside the United States, make sure your I-20 is endorsed for travel.
+This endorsement is a signature on the second page of your I-20 and is valid for 12 months while you are a student.
 While on OPT, travel signatures are valid for six months only.

 Keep all Your I-20s

 During your time at CCA, you will likely receive multiple I-20s.
 Keep all I-20s issued to you as you may need them if applying for OPT or other immigration benefits.

 I-20 Information Is Correct

 Ensure the program information and completion date on your I-20 is accurate (first page, Program of Study section).
 The program end date on your I-20 is an estimated completion date.

 If you need additional semesters to complete your degree due to compelling medical or academic circumstances, you must apply for a program extension through ISAP before your current program completion date.